Justin Herbert Player Prop Bets for NFL Week 15 | Los Angeles vs. Kansas City 12/16/2021

 Matchup vs. Kansas City

-- Herbert averaged 298 passing yards per game in three matchups against the Chiefs, 14.5 yards higher than his over/under for Thursday.
+- Herbert averaged 298 passing yards per game in three matchups against the Chiefs, 14.5 yards above his over/under for Thursday.

-- Herbert threw a touchdown pass in each of those contests against the Chiefs, and threw multiple TD passes against them three times.
+- Herbert threw multiple touchdown passes in each of those contests against the Chiefs, while throwing multiple TDs two times.

-- The 263.7 passing yards the Chiefs yield per game makes them the NFL's 21st-ranked pass defense this season.
+- The Chiefs are giving up 263.7 passing yards per game this season, the NFL's 21st-ranked pass defense.

-- The Chiefs have surrendered 20 touchdowns through the air (1.5 per game).
-They are 15th in the league in that category.
+- At 1.5 passing TDs conceded per game, the Chiefs defense is ranked 15th in the NFL.

 Recent Performances

-- In last week's outing against the Giants, Herbert threw for 275 yards while completing 74.2% of his passes, while throwing three touchdowns.
+- Herbert put together a 275-yard performance against the Giants last week, completing 74.2% of his passes and throwing for three touchdowns.

-- He also added 19 yards on four carries, averaging 4.8 yards per carry without a touchdown.
+- Herbert added four carries for 19 yards, averaging 4.8 yards per carry in the running game.

 Herbert's Los Angeles Teammates